-In connection with the June 2013 Special Situations financing described below under "Liquidity and Capital Resources", we issued Series A Warrants to purchase a total of 348,685 shares of common stock with a current exercise price of \$2.50 per share, and Series B Warrants to purchase a total of 348,685 shares of common stock with a current exercise price of \$2.50 per share, the IDMC warrant to purchase 97,169 shares of common stock with a current exercise price of \$2.50 per share, Series C Warrants to purchase 23,334 shares of common stock with a current exercise price of \$2.50 per share (collectively, the "Special Situations Warrants").
-The Special Situations Warrants contain an adjustment provision that would require an adjustment in the exercise price of the Special Situations Warrants or equity below the price that is reflected in the Special Situations Warrants (currently \$2.50 per share).
-If we issue any additional shares of common stock, warrants or other equity securities at a price below the exercise price of the Special Situations Warrants, it would result in a reduction in the exercise price of the Special Situations Warrants.
-A downward adjustment in the exercise price of the Special Situations Warrants could also affect the market price of the common stock.
+In connection with the June 2013 Special Situations financing described below under "Liquidity and Capital Resources", we have outstanding Series A Warrants to purchase a total of 345,018 shares of common stock with a current exercise price of \$2.50 per share, and Series B Warrants to purchase a total of 346,685 shares of common stock with a current exercise price of \$2.50 per share, the IDMC warrant to purchase 97,169 shares of common stock with a current exercise price of \$2.50 per share, Series C Warrants to purchase 23,334 shares of common stock with a current exercise price of \$2.50 per share (collectively, the "Special Situations Warrants").
+The Special Situations Warrants contain an adjustment provision that would require an adjustment in the exercise price of the Special Situations Warrants (currently \$2.50 per share).
+If we issue any additional shares of common stock, warrants or other equity securities at a price below the exercise price of the Special Situations Warrants, it would result in a reduction in the exercise price of the Special Situations Warrants could also affect the market price of the common stock.